 What if it happens?

 "I like Spa because I've won my first race there in Formula 3000.
 The São Paulo circuit is very beautiful.
-And so are the ones of Suzuka and Shanghai".
+And so are the ones in Suzuka and Shanghai".

 Never mind.
-For Fernando called Nano, the little prince of Asturias, he has scored eleven podiums out of fifteen Grand Prix this season.
+Fernando, called Nano, the little prince of the Asturias, has scored eleven podiums out of fifteen Grand Prix this season.
 With early-season wins and constant performance, he has created a lead for himself that cut off rivals.
 His strategy is not to make errors.
 He only failed in Canada crashing at the exit of a chicane that has betrayed a lot of champions in the past, from Michael Schumacher to Mika Häkkinen.
-The third-place finish of Giancarlo Fisichella completes the celebration of Renault.
-The challenge in the Constructors' World Championship ranking is wide open.
-At Monza, McLaren scored only one more point: we are at 144 against 136.
+The third-place finish of Giancarlo Fisichella completes the celebration for Renault.
+The challenge in the Constructors' World Championship standings is wide open.
+In Monza, McLaren scored only one more point: they are at 144 to 136.
 Almost seven months were needed for Giancarlo Fisichella to be back on the podium.
-From the win in the Australian Grand Prix to the third place in the Italian Grand Prix.
-A small satisfaction for the Italian driver who, for five times out of thirteen races, because of crashes and failures did not arrive to the finish line and in other occasions he had been slowed down by various problems, particularly by not really perfect pit stops.
-Started from the eighth position, Fisichella managed to catch up with tenacity and skills.
-He dedicated his result to the late Michele Albereto, as the Milan-born driver had been the last Italian to climb on the podium in 1988 with Ferrari, second behind his teammate, Gerhard Berger.
+From the win at the Australian Grand Prix to third place at the Italian Grand Prix.
+A small satisfaction for the Italian driver who, in five times out of thirteen races, because of crashes and failures did not arrive at the finish line and on other occasions he had been slowed down by various problems, particularly by really not perfect pit stops.
+Starting from the eighth position, Fisichella managed to come back with tenacity and skills.
+He dedicated his result to the late Michele Alboreto, as the Milan-born driver had been the last Italian to climb on the podium in 1988 with Ferrari, second behind his teammate, Gerhard Berger.

 "Because of the error that I had committed on Saturday in qualifying which led to a brake problem, my race was difficult.
-But the balance of the car was excellent, the right strategy for which everything was worth it.
+But the balance of the car was excellent and the strategy was right, so in the end it all paid off.
 Even if, in some parts of the circuit, there was little grip and I had to be careful not to mess up the trajectory.
-I knew almost with certainty that both BARs of Button and Satō and that the Ferraris that were ahead of me had less fuel, so I was confident on the possibility of catching up.
+I knew almost with certainty that both BARs of Button and Satō and the Ferraris that were ahead of me had less fuel, so I was confident about the possibility of catching up.
 So it was.
 The only doubt concerned Trulli, but he stopped for his pit stop one lap before me and I was able to overtake him".

 The plans of the Renault driver for the last four races of the season are simple and precise: